Cyber Monday 2018: PS4 Pro with Red Dead Redemption 2, plus Xbox One for $200 and Nintendo Switch bundles

-There's nothing better than relaxing at home after Thanksgiving to game... unless of course you're relaxing at home and avoiding the Cyber Monday crush by hitting up the sales online.
+There's nothing better than relaxing at home with a game after Thanksgiving... unless of course you're relaxing at home and hitting up the Cyber Monday sales online.
 A new game console means hundreds of hours of entertainment with the best games.
-And a console bought during Black Friday means hundreds of dollars of savings.
+And a console bought during Cyber Monday means hundreds of dollars of savings.

 This year the biggest names in console gaming, namely Sony PlayStation and Microsoft Xbox, have deals that include their consoles as well as bundled games, all for big savings.